 You need to be:

 able to work to deadlines and to remain calm when working under pressure

 You need to have:

 Training is on the job.

-You can work towards Scottish Vocational Qualification (SVQ) Construction Site Supervision: (Construction) Building and Civil Engineering at SCQF Level 7.
+You can work towards the SVQ in Construction Site Supervision: (Construction) Building and Civil Engineering at SCQF Level 7.

 You can become a member of the Chartered Institute of Building (MCIOB) by completing the Professional Development Programme (PDP) over 18 months to 2 years.
-A suitable degree is required and you may also need to be employed in a suitable role (refer to CIOB website for details).
+A suitable degree is required and you may also need to be employed in a suitable role (refer to the Chartered Institute of Building (CIOB) website for details).

 There are other routes to becoming chartered if you have other qualifications or extensive experience.